Imperial ruso

 The Imperial ruso or Imperial Russian is an Argentinian dessert from Buenos Aires.
 It is a French meringue cake stuffed with almonds and buttercream.
 Fruit can also be added to one's liking.

-Origin
+History

-In 1900, Cayetano Brenna, an Italian immigrant, had arrived in Argentina.
-In 1904, he acquired a shop in the corner between the Callao Avenue and the Rivadavia Avenue in the city of Buenos Aires.
+Cayetano Brenna, an immigrant from Italy, arrived in Argentina in 1900.
+In 1904, he acquired a shop in the corner between Callao Avenue and Rivadavia Avenue in the city of Buenos Aires.
 After having made the deal, he opened the Confitería del Molino in 1917.

-Given the recent communist revolution in Russia and the subsequent execution of the Romanov monarchs, Brenna named the cake in their honor.
+Brenna named the cake in honor of the execution of the Romanov monarchs during the 1917 Russian Revolution.